agombolay/ribose-map/README.md

 The **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on the positions of the aligned reads.
 The coordinates can be calculated for any of the currently available rNMP sequencing techniques.

-Based on the chromosomal coordinates, the **Composition**, **Sequence**, **Distribution**, and **Hotspot** Modules...
+Based on the chromosomal coordinates, the **Composition**, **Sequence**, **Distribution**, and **Hotspot Modules**...

-* Calculates and plots the percentage of r{A,C,G,U}MP normalized to the reference genome
+* Calculate and plot the percentage of r{A,C,G,U}MP normalized to the reference genome

-* Calculates and plots the nucleotide frequencies of rNMP sites and up/downstream from them
+* Calculate and plot the nucleotide frequencies of rNMP sites and up/downstream from them

-* Creates bedgraph files of data to be uploaded and visualized in any genome browser of choice and then plots the per-nucleotide coverage of rNMPs for each chromosome (given as percentage to allow comparison among rNMP libraries of different sequencing depth)
+* Create bedgraph files of data to be uploaded and visualized in any genome browser of choice and then plots the per-nucleotide coverage of rNMPs for each chromosome (given as percentage to allow comparison among rNMP libraries of different sequencing depth)

-* Calculates the top 1% of rNMP sites and creates sequence logo plots for those sites
+* Calculate the top 1% of rNMP sites and creates sequence logo plots for those sites

 &nbsp;
 ## Required Data